-Your plan does not cover For more information Notes Pregnancy and childbirth " For details, see 4.24 or call us on 0800 068 7111 Few health insurance plans cover pregnancy and childbirth because they are not illnesses, and the NHS is set up to deal with them.
-Treatment of medical conditions you had, or had symptoms of, before you joined. " For details, see 3.4 Your plan is designed to cover necessary treatment of new medical conditions that arise after you join.
+Your plan does not cover For more information Notes Pregnancy and childbirth "For details, see 4.23 or call us on 0800 068 7111 Few health insurance plans cover pregnancy and childbirth because they are not illnesses, and the NHS is set up to deal with them.
+Treatment of medical conditions you had, or had symptoms of, before you joined " For details, see 3.4 Your plan is designed to cover necessary treatment of new medical conditions that arise after you join.

-Your plan does not cover For more information Notes Treatment of ongoing, recurrent and long-term conditions (chronic conditions) " For details, see 3.5 Plus upgrade members only: you have some cover for the out-patient management of certain specified chronic conditions Members who do not have the 'Plus' upgrade: Fees if you choose to use a hospital that is not in our Directory of Hospitals " For details, see 3.7 If you choose to use a different hospital for private treatment that would have been covered by your plan , we may pay you a small cash payment.
-We use a Directory of Hospitals as it helps us to keep subscriptions affordable. " See the PHC Directory of Hospitals Plan 1a, Plan 2a, Plan 3a, Plan 3b and Plan 4 members: Psychiatric treatment " For details, see 4.20 Dental treatment " For details see 4.33 Plan 3b members: Treatment that the NHS can give you within six weeks of when you need it " For details see 3.8 As you have the NHS six week option, if the NHS can give you the hospital treatment you need within six weeks of when you need it, you'll need to use the NHS.
+Your plan does not cover For more information Notes Treatment of ongoing, recurrent and long-term conditions (chronic conditions) " For details, see 3.5 Fees if you choose to use a hospital that is not in our Specified Hospital List " For details, see 3.7 If you choose to use a different hospital for private treatment that would have been covered by your plan , we may pay you a small cash payment.
+We use a Specified Hospital List as it helps us to keep subscriptions affordable. " See our Specified Hospital List Plan 1a, Plan 2a, Plan 3a, Plan 3b and Plan 4 members: Psychiatric treatment "For details, see 4.20 Dental treatment " For details see 4.32 Plan 3b members: Treatment that the NHS can give you within six weeks of when you need it " For details see 3.8 As you have the NHS six week option, if the NHS can give you the hospital treatment you need within six weeks of when you need it, you'll need to use the NHS.
 If you are having out-patient treatment that is covered by the plan there are some exceptions where you can go private straight away.
 See 3.8 for more information.

-1.4 > Expert Help
+1.3 > Expert Help